 This dark-green vegetable is a nutrient-packed superfood.
-In one test, kale rated No. 1 among vegetables in terms of its antioxidant/phytochemical power.
+In one test, kale rated No. 1 among vegetables in terms of its antioxidant and phytochemical power.
 It provides seven times the beta-carotene of broccoli, and 10 times as much lutein, an eye-protective antioxidant known to help guard against macular degeneration.
-Plus, it's loaded with iron, vitamin K, and calcium.
+Plus, it’s loaded with iron, vitamin K, and calcium.

 Kale is also easy to make.
 It can be steamed, sautéed, simmered into soups and stews, or roasted or dehydrated into kale chips.
 For a quick wintertime meal, sauté pieces of kale and chopped garlic in organic coconut oil, then add cooked organic chicken pieces and salt and pepper to taste.
 The meal takes less than 10 minutes to make, yet it is hearty and satisfying, and gives you lots of staying power.